-Cloud-based subscription?
+Subscription based software?
 No, thank you!

-In case you’ve somehow missed it, Adobe stopped offering perpetual licenses for their software.
+It’s been a long time since Adobe stopped offering perpetual licenses for their software.
 Users have to pay a subscription fee annually or monthly, in order to use any of Adobe’s applications.
 Adobe enforced a “take it or leave it” policy, knowing that it has essentially the monopoly on digital asset management and it seems that, so far, this policy is paying off like a charm!

 “Adobe announced that by moving to cloud-based subscriptions they will have a better handle on software piracy, be able to better update the application as needed, and cut their development and distribution overhead.”
 The actual reason is that, in the past, if Adobe released an upgrade of their software that didn’t fit your workflow, you could keep using the version you had and wait for the next version before you spend your money.
 Adobe obviously wasn’t thrilled with that, so they realised that a subscription licensing model is the only way to continue bringing in a substantial cash flow.
 Adobe’s CFO, Mark Garrett, clearly, stated: “The move to subscriptions just drives a bigger and bigger and bigger recurring revenue stream”.

 Along with the software, users are forced to pay for “100GB of cloud storage, their own portfolio website, premium fonts, and social media tools”.
 Do all users ask or claim to need these?
-Do I have to pay for things we never asked for?
-Why don’t I have the option to buy or even to rent only what we need?
-Why would I want to pay for keeping my work to a company’s cloud storage, knowing that I will loose everything, if I decide to cancel my subscription?

-The real controversy is the pricing, which is stunningly complex.
+Do they have to pay for things they never asked for?
+Why don’t they have the option to buy or even to rent only what they need?
+Why would they want to pay for keeping their work to a company’s cloud storage, knowing that they will loose everything, if they decide to cancel their subscription?
+Beside all these, the real controversy is the pricing, which is stunningly complex.
 “The fees may be higher or lower depending on how many programs you rent.
 If you use three or more Adobe programs and you upgrade to the latest versions every year, you’ll save money by renting.
 But if you use only one or two programs, you’ll pay much more by renting!”

 This cost is unbearable for small business and independent freelancers who are already suffering in a recession economy.
 Apart from that, Adobe raises the prices without reasonable explanation, due to “currency fluctuations” in many countries all over the world.
-(In Greece, according to euro – dollar currency, Photoshop should cost 250€ annually, inclusive of VAT, yet it costs 298€ and nobody knows why!)
+(In Greece, according to euro – dollar currency, Photoshop should cost 250€ annually, inclusive of VAT, yet it costs 298€ and nobody knows why.
 Some users reported that their subscription increased by 46% overnight, while others have to deal with an extraordinary 100% raise within 2 years.

 No wonder why thousands of Adobe users are upset.
 To be blunt, it’s not only a matter of money, but also a matter of business ethics.
 There are great alternative software for professionals, that do not enforce to subscription policy and the customers are able to buy a product and be aware of what they paying for.

 Guys you haven’t realised it yet, but Adobe’s policy enslaves you to pay for these products forever!
-So as Brad Trent said “if you don’t mind a tax on your creativity, that will last until they plant your … in the ground, feel free to keep paying”
+So as Brad Trent said “if you don’t mind a tax on your creativity, that will last until they plant your @ss in the ground, feel free to keep paying”